 Anesthetists (also sometimes called anesthesiologists) are medical doctors who specialize in

-anesthesiology, which is the use of pain-blocking techniques or medicines
+anesthesiology, which is the medical science of relieving pain

 An anesthetist may administer medicine that numbs the area

-of the body where a procedure is being performed (local or regional
+of the body where a procedure is being performed (regional

 How this information was developed to help you make better health decisions.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 HEALTHLink Alberta1-866-408-5465 (LINK)